mocdk/moc_message_queue/Documentation/DeveloperManual/Index.rst

 ================

 The extension proves a centralized way to handle asynchronous messages.
-The default implementation is a Beanstalk queue, but this can easily be changed to use redis, memcache, database or any other means of transporting text-messages.
+The default implementation is a Beanstalk queue, but this can easily be changed to use redis, memcached, database or any other means of transporting text-messages.

 Creating your own messages
 --------------------------